kemot2k20/Chess/README.md

 # HOW TO USE

 Simply use : g++ -o myChessGame main.cpp game.cpp chessAI.cpp gameHelper.cpp player.cpp ui.cpp -lncursesw
+Then exectue ./myChessGame

+To play write moves in uci format.

 # ABOUT PROJECT